How to Use ffmpeg loudnorm: LUFS Normalization and 2-Pass Settings Explained

 -map 0 -map_metadata 0 -c:v copy

-Embedded cover art in MP3 is often treated as an image/video stream.
-If output maps only audio, that stream is dropped.
+Embedded MP3 cover art is usually handled internally as an image stream.
+If your output only maps audio, that stream gets dropped.

 ffmpeg -i input.mp3 \